 Settings That Work Best

 Shooting the Moon requires a balance.
 Too much light, and you lose detail.
 Too little, and it’s a blur.
-Try this as a starting point:
+Try this as a starting point, especially when referencing the IANA time zone settings for consistent exposure times:

 - ISO: 100 to 400